zaxtax/bustle/README.md

 - [ ] use the benchmarks mentioned in the paper
   - [x] Appendix B
     - [x] add some inputs for the benchmark set
+    - [ ] test bustle on a benchmark program
   - [ ] [SysGus](https://github.com/SyGuS-Org/benchmarks)
 - [x] generate data from synthesis search (last paragraph of Section 3.1)
   - [ ] generate interesting inputs